-Deadline for subscriptions / redemptions 13:00 CET For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
+For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
 These can be obtained from the respective distributor.

-Currency of the sub-fund EUR Share classes currently offered and corresponding benchmarks see Annex II to the Appendices to the Sales Prospectus Sub-fund launch date 1 June 1995
+1 June 1995

 The FISCH Convertible Global Defensive Fund (the "sub-fund") invests its assets on a worldwide basis.
 It pursues a dynamic investment policy based on fundamental financial analysis criteria.
 A focus on quality and longer-term considerations take precedence over short-term, risky profit optimisation.
 The investment objective of the sub-fund is specified by the name given to the sub-fund.